zuiko21/minimOS/hard/pask.md

 ## Hardware interface

 The now standard **VIAport 2** in a simple port fashion will suffice.
-It is expected to be connected to port A. Actually, only `CA1` is used besides the port lines `PA0-PA7`.
+It must be connected to port A, as port B does not support _read handshake_.
+Actually, only `CA1` is used besides the port lines `PA0-PA7`.

 ## Keyboard